Keio University

 All of these problems would eventually be solved as smartphone "apps."

-Regarding transportation, the environment changed dramatically with the appearance of "ride-sharing" apps such as Uber and Lyft.
+Regarding transportation, the environment changed dramatically with the emergence of "ride-sharing" apps such as Uber and Lyft.
 If I had moved to the U.S. after these apps became widespread, my family would likely have considered a life without a car in Berkeley.

 Ride-sharing apps match people who want to move with people who want to provide transportation in real-time.
 This is backed by the fourth generation of high-speed mobile communication (4G), high-precision location information services equipped in smartphones, and car navigation systems utilizing AI.
-Because all of these are built on open mechanisms, optimization progresses at a tremendous pace.
+Because all of these are built on open mechanisms, optimization proceeds at a tremendous pace.

 In addition, payment methods such as Venmo, Square, and PayPal developed as smartphone apps, making it possible to send money with the same feeling as sending a message.